Search

 5. Preparation of nitrided steels for metallography

-The grinding direction may also influence the quality of the final result: In this manual preparation, the specimen on the left was held on the SiC paper in such a way that the grinding direction of the abrasive grain led from the steel specimen to the embedding material.
+The grinding direction may also influence the quality of the final result: In this manual preparation, the specimen on the left was held on the SiC paper in such a way that the grinding direction of the abrasive grain led from the steel specimen to the mounting material.
 The brittle nitrided layer was thus pressed into the smallest gaps of the mounting compound which resulted in breakouts.

 The problem was solved by rotating the sample.
 It had to be ground from the mounting compound to the sample.
 The result (specimen on the right) has not been fully polished to make the problem and the solution clearly visible.